How it all began

 Fast forward a few months where I had the most terrifying surfing accident in the Canary islands.
 I was over confident, under prepared and oblivious of safety (and yes, you can say stupid).
 I ventured out on an empty lineup, in a tubular point break.
 Obviously I got hammered, smashed my head on the reef, shredded my wetsuit with my fins, almost drowned and got a massive bruise that wouldn’t go away for months!
 I donated my yellow board, went home, focused on getting a degree, getting a job in a big tech company, and starting a family, and didn’t really look back from there.

-Fast forward 15 years when my eldest son turned 7.
-We decided to go to Lacanau for a bit of fresh Atlantic air, and he seemed pretty attracted to surfing.
+15 years later, when my eldest son turned 7 we decided to go to Lacanau for a bit of fresh Atlantic air, and he looked interested in surfing.
 When I saw how much fun he was having, I just had to try surfing again.
 This time, I decided to take things slowly and seriously.

-I took lessons, never ventured out of my comfort zone and gradually picked up surfing where I left it, but this time, on a softboard and clearly in a safer environment.
+I took lessons, and gradually ventured out of my comfort zone and somehow picked up surfing where I left it, but this time, on a softboard and clearly in a safer environment.
 When I got back home, I enrolled both my kids in surfing lessons and used them as an excuse to go surfing!

 By this time, I had left the corporate world and was running a family construction and property development business.
-For the past 10 years, the job basically had sucked my soul away, but I do remember something striking a chord when we were in Lacanau.
+For the first 10 years I spent doing it, the job basically sucked my soul away, but I do remember something striking a chord when we were in Lacanau.
 There was this surf shop owner who would close his shop every time the waves were pumping.
 It was the “sorry – gone surfing” cliché at its best and that cliché kept me going for another 5 years in my job.
 Likewise, I would escape to the sea for my dose of medicine.

-Above all, you could say surfing had changed my life.
 From a dreary suburbal lifestyle, we decided to move to a seaside town by the Mediterranean (OK, OK, it wasn’t the Atlantic but it was a great place to learn).
 It was as if I was 17 again!
-In 2013, we made my hippy dream came true and took off to Bali for a sabbatical.
+In 2013, we made my adventure-seeking dream come true and took off to Bali for a sabbatical.
 This is where I became a Green School addict.
 Green School is the most incredible place for kids to learn about sustainability and for parents to make awesome connections.
-This place was heaven for hippies!
-I learned about permaculture, alternative medicine, superfoods and sustainable architecture.
+I learnt about permaculture, alternative medicine, superfoods and sustainable architecture.
 Meanwhile, my surfing improved and I finally started to gain confidence in bigger waves.

 Over the months, things started to percolate in my mind and when I returned to France, I decided to leave my job at the family business.
 I founded my own company importing organic health food from Bali and selling it online.
 I rapidly found out that organic or not, the food business is pretty ruthless.
 I reached my goals but decided that the food business wasn’t for me.
 Besides, I never managed to fit surfing in my schedule and that sucked!

 It took me a couple of years to find my true calling.
 I tried out art, rebooting my business, having a nervous breakdown… But at the end of the day, the dream job was sitting in front of me the whole time!
 Today I have a freelance business creating websites, telling stories, translating them into French or English and sharing this podcast with you, you can find out more about my business here.